NeeshaRS/geomag_IOMS-M2/README.md

 geomagnetic data produced from numerical simulations of Earth's ionospheric and oceanic geomagnetic tides.

 These codes were written in 2016-2017 by Neesha R. Schnepf.
+If you use these codes for scientific research, please cite the below references.

 References:

 Schnepf, N. R., M. Nair, A. Maute, N. M. Pedatella, A. Kuvshinov, A. D. Richmond (2018).
 A comparison of model-based ionospheric and ocean tidal magnetic signals with observatory data.
 Geophysical Research Letters. (doi: 10.1029/2018GL078487)